-Pediatric cancer patients at Stony Brook have the advantage of access to a wide range of research and clinical studies, many of which are promising new treatments that one day may be the standard of care All eligible patients are invited to participate in appropriate clinical trials, but there is no obligation that they do so.
-Approximately two-thirds of our pediatric cancer patients have been enrolled in clinical trials and other investigational therapies.
-Stony Brook's rate of clinical trial participation is equal to or greater than national statistics.
+Pediatric cancer patients at Stony Brook have the advantage of access to a wide range of research and clinical studies, many of which are promising new treatments that one day may be the standard of care.
+All eligible patients are invited to participate in appropriate clinical trials, but there is no obligation that they do so.

 By facilitating medical education, Stony Brook remains on the leading edge of medicine, continually invigorating its program with fresh viewpoints, a lively exchange of ideas, and the region's next generation of top doctors.
 Currently both medical students and pediatric residents participate in rotations through the department.